getodk/docs/docs/entity-cheat-sheet.rst

   * We recommend putting the ``save_to`` column to the right of the ``required`` column (instead of at the end) so it is easier to see.

-* For each field you want to save to an entity, fill out the corresponding entity *property name* in this column.
+* For each field you want to save to an Entity, fill out the corresponding Entity *property name* in this column.

   * The property name can be different from the field name.
   * Not every field needs to be saved to a property.
-Only fill out the fields you need for your entity workflow.
+Only fill out the fields you need for your Entity workflow.

 .. note::